jonandergomez/programming/examples/agenda1/README.md

 # Simple version of an agenda without contacts

-This example is focused in the class [**Event**](src/Event.java) that will use objects of the class [**Timestamp**](src/Timestamp.java)
+This example is focused on the class [**Event**](src/Event.java) that will use objects of the class [**Timestamp**](src/Timestamp.java)